-- Our Fishing Derby was BB&T's Lighthouse Project for 2011 - In the height of the recession, activities fund generated \$400,000+ for the second year - Increased community support from businesses and community organizations to help offset program costs, mainly in the special events - Acquisition of open space and development of parks. - Develop Community Centers that will be strategically placed throughout the County as the population demands - Maintaining a watch on 12 -14 year olds and their involvement in activities.
+- Increased community support from businesses and community organizations to help offset program costs, mainly in the special events - Acquisition of open space and development of parks. - Develop Community Centers that will be strategically placed throughout the County as the population demands - Maintaining a watch on 12 -14 year olds and their involvement in activities.

-- Acquisition of open space and development of parks. - A new park is planned for Purkins Corner Landfill.
-Funds are in the FY12/13 budget. - Develop Community Centers that will be strategically placed throughout the County as the population demands
+- Acquisition of open space and development of parks. - Continue work on parks within County - Develop Community Centers that will be strategically placed throughout the County as the population demands